by Jess Sharman

-When it comes to the human element, the primary purpose of daylighting is to help support the circadian cycle; the cycle provided by the natural light and dark throughout the course of a day.
-Of course, the Earth’s natural lighting cycle can be unpredictable: solar position and weather conditions play a part in how much and what type of light/dark is provided, and the cycle is also dependent upon location –northern latitudes will not receive the same exposure to light as those living in southern ones, and vice versa re: dark.
+When it comes to the human element, the primary purpose of daylighting is to help support the circadian cycle, provided by the natural light and dark throughout the course of a day.
+Of course, the Earth’s natural lighting cycle can be unpredictable: solar position and weather conditions play a part in how much and what type of light/dark we receive.
+The cycle also depends on location –northern latitudes will not receive the same exposure to light as those living in southern ones, and vice versa re: dark.
 Yet, exposure to both light and dark in a natural, cyclical manner is imperative to human health.

-Translating this need to architectural design, daylighting can be used as a way to mimic/take advantage of the natural cycle thus achieving multiple human health benefits:
+When applied in architectural design, daylighting can be used as a way to mimic/take advantage of the natural cycle, thus achieving multiple human health benefits:

-- Controlling body (circadian) rhythms, changes in core body temperature, and in hormone secretion.
-When we are in-sync with the natural world’s lighting we are healthier and we sleep better.
+- Controlling body (circadian) rhythms, changes in core body temperature and hormone secretion.
+When we are in sync with the natural world’s lighting, we are healthier and sleep better.

 - Positively affecting health and mood.
-Lack of light can contribute to depressive disorders,2 and a variety of studies have shown that people with access to natural light and window views heal and recover faster from illness.3
+Lack of light can contribute to depressive disorders.
+Various studies have shown that people with access to natural light and window views are happier, more productive, experience less sick time, and recover faster from illness when they do get sick.

 - Enhancing learning, productivity, and brain performance.
-Research suggests that employees and students who work/learn in buildings with good levels of natural lighting perform better, produce more, and have better attendance records.4
+Research suggests that employees and students who work/learn in buildings with good natural lighting levels perform better, produce more, and have better attendance records.4

 Doing it right